jaredeckersley/emailExploder/README.md

 This application is a bit specific to my companies setup, but can be used as a good starting point when developing for your own company.

+Have a look at the settings inside the cron.php file.
+Use the emailExploder.sql file to create your tables.

+Setup a cron service to execute the cron.php file as often as you need - I have mine setup for every 15 minutes.

+If you want to use the small web app included with this, edit the app/includes/emailExploder.class.php file to include your database settings.

 ![alt tag](https://github.com/jaredeckersley/emailExploder/blob/master/emailExploder.png)